uzairkhaskheli/uzairkhaskheli/README.md

-- 👋 Hi, I’m Uzair Khaskheli and currently learning Python, SQL and AWS cloud services.
+- 👋 Hi, I’m Uzair Khaskheli and currently proficient in Python, SQL and AWS cloud services.
-- 👀 I’m interested in Data Science, Machine Learning, Deep Learning and Cloud Engineering.
+- 👀 I’m interested in Data Analytics, Visualization and driving business value through Data.
-- 🌱 I’m currently doing Master's in Mathematical Modelling of Complex System from University fo Koblenz, Germany.
+- 🌱 I’m currently working as Master's Thesis student BMW Group, Munich.
 <!---
 uzairkhaskheli/uzairkhaskheli is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.